LuisaIb/kafka-weathermap/README.md

 # weather-map-apache-kafka
-Making a weather forecast map for the next 5 days with the help of OpenWeatherMap, using Apache Kafka and Python.
+Creating a weather forecast map for the next 5 days in different European cities with the help of OpenWeatherMap, using Apache Kafka and Python.